intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 * `RUNTIME_PERSISTENT_VOLUME_CLAIM`: a string that specifies the Kubernetes volumeName (e.g. "nfsvolumeclaim").
 * `RUNTIME_DRIVER_HOST`: a URL format that specifies the driver localhost (only required if you use k8s-client mode).
 * `RUNTIME_DRIVER_PORT`: a string that specifies the driver port (only required if you use k8s-client mode).
-* `RUNTIME_EXECUTOR_INSTANCES`: an integer that specifies the number of executors.
-* `RUNTIME_EXECUTOR_CORES`: an integer that specifies the number of cores for each executor.
-* `RUNTIME_EXECUTOR_MEMORY`: a string that specifies the memory for each executor.
-* `RUNTIME_TOTAL_EXECUTOR_CORES`: an integer that specifies the number of cores for all executors.
-* `RUNTIME_DRIVER_CORES`: an integer that specifies the number of cores for the driver node.
-* `RUNTIME_DRIVER_MEMORY`: a string that specifies the memory for the driver node.

 __Notes:__
 * The __Client Container__ contains all the required environment except K8s configurations.